kinmen/Team-16/README.md

     <li><code>p(feature="UNK" | noclick)</code></li>
 </ul>
 where UNK refers to the unknown values for the feature.
+The output of this is called <code>naive_probabilities.txt</code>

 After building the dictionary of conditional probabilities, we go back to using MapReduce for prediction.
 The following files are run to clean up validation data into the format that we want to finally do our predictions.
-They are run with <code>validation-20, titleid_tokensid.txt, queryid_tokensid.txt, descriptionsid_tokensid.txt, and purchasedkeywordid_tokensid.txt (appended as in Prediction By Similarity Index),userid_profile.txt</code>:
+They are run with <code>validation-20, titleid_tokensid.txt, queryid_tokensid.txt, descriptionsid_tokensid.txt, and purchasedkeywordid_tokensid.txt (appended as in Prediction By Similarity Index), userid_profile.txt</code>:

 <ol>
     <li><code>naive_mapper_tok_1.py, naive_reducer_tok_1.py</code></li>